j-yarbrough/j-yarbrough.github.io/readme.md

 ## .webc components

 All .webc components can be found in the _components folder at the root of the project.
+Components take advantage of CSS/JS bundling where applicable.

 ### Accordion